CERTCC/SSVC/docs/howto/06_00_coordination_decisions.md

  - *Coordinate*—Take action on the report.
 “Action” may include any one or more of: technical analysis, reproduction, notifying vendors, lead coordination (notify, communicate, and publish), publish only (amplify public message), advise only, secondary coordinator (assist another lead coordinator).
 See [@csirtservices_v2] for additional vulnerability management services a coordinator may provide.

+## Coordinator Decision Points

+Our goal with the coordination decision is to base it on information that is available to the analyst when CERT/CC receives a vulnerability report.
+In addition to using some of the decision points in [Likely Decision Points](#likely-decision-points-and-relevant-data); coordination makes use of [Utility](#utility) and [Public Safety Impact](#public-safety-impact) decision points.
+The coordination and publication decisions for CERT/CC are about the social and collaborative state of vulnerability management.
+To assess this, the decision involves five new decision points.

+{== TODO link to specific decision points ==}

 ## Coordination Triage Decision Process

 The decision tree for reaching a [Decision](#coordination-triage-decisions) involves seven decision points.